quyixiang/course-project/README.md

 # course-project
-This is some course projects I for class.
+This is some course projects I did for class.

 It cantains ``C/C++``, ``Python`` and ``R`` script.